 - Installing outdated themes which use old php scripts.

 - Old and vulnerable versions of themes.
-[Use WordPress Vulnerability Scanner to Find Security Vulnerabilities]
+[Use our vulnerability Scanner to Find common WordPress Security Vulnerabilities]

 - Are all software, for example – Is Apache HTTP Server updated?